jmetev1/practice/html5/README.md

 	}]
 	```

-3. Add a new form to the bottom of the page to allow adding new items to the list.
-Don't worry about validation of the field inputs yet.
-Use a `number` field for the price to allow modern browsers & mobile devices to show a spinner control.
-When you add a new item, it should save it to the server by issuing a `POST`  request to `/items`.
-The `POST` body should be JSON:
+3. Wire up the _Add New_ form at the bottom of the page to add new items to the table.
+When you add a new item, it should add it to the end of the table.
+It should also save the new item to the server by issuing a `POST` request to `/items`.
+The `POST` body should be JSON (the server won't accept form data):

 	```json
 	{